KirandeepKaur2005/MedSync-AI/README.md

 * `src/models`: Defines the Mongoose schemas for the database collections (`User.js`, `medicineModel.js`, `HealthProfile.js`, etc.).
 * `src/utils`: Contains utility functions, most notably the AI model handlers (`medical_model.js`, `emergency_model.js`, etc.).
 These files use LangChain to create prompts and interact with the LLMs.
 * `src/middlewares`: Contains middleware functions, such as `authMiddleware.js` for verifying JWT tokens.
-* `src/index.js`: The entry point of the server application.
+* `src/index.js`: The entry point of the server application, which also sets up the Socket.IO server.

 The flow of the server application is as follows: